Back to California

 What This Bill Does

-• Requires the Division of Apprenticeship Standards, in collaboration with educational institutions, to develop guidelines for the program.
+• Requires the Division of Apprenticeship Standards to work with education departments to create rules for the program.

 Who It Names or Affects